 Although we are lucky to have the 52nd most powerful passport in the world and access to 100 visa-free destinations, the reality is that most of these countries are too far away for us to even afford it.
 As much as we want to travel the world, especially if you’re quitting your job, one of the facts that we always have to face is the low value of our local currency compared to other countries.

 One of the most common questions I get is “Where can I go next that won’t break the bank?”
 So I’ve compiled a list of some of my favorite countries.
-So go ahead and grab your passport: Here are countries where your Rand’s can take you far:
+So go ahead and grab your passport: Here are the cheapest holiday destinations for South Africans.

 Visa: 30 days (apply for FREE e-Visa HERE)